2017 Florida Weather Highlights

-The team led by Philip J. Klotzbach and William M. Gray from the Department of Atmospheric Science at Colorado State University made their first predictions for the 2013 hurricane season in April 2013.
-They forecast an above average 2013 season with up to 18 named storms, nine of them hurricanes of which four will become major hurricanes (Category 3 or greater with sustained winds of 111 mph or more).
+The team led by Philip J. Klotzbach from the Department of Atmospheric Science at Colorado State University made their first predictions for the 2017 hurricane season in April.
+They forecast a below average season with up to 11 named storms, four of them hurricanes of which two could become a major hurricane (Category 3 or greater with sustained winds of 111 mph or more).

-They are predicting that there is a 72% chance that at least one major hurricane will make landfall on the United States eastern coastline during 2013 (average is 52%) with a 48% chance (average is 31%) for the eastern Florida peninsula and a 47% chance (average is 30%) for the Gulf Coast.
+They predicted that there is a 55% chance that at least one major hurricane will make landfall on the entire United States coastline during 2017 (average is 52%) with a 33% chance (average is 31%) for the eastern Florida peninsula and a 32% chance (average is 30%) for the Gulf Coast.

-The National Oceanic and Atmospheric Administration (NOAA) usually put out their first predictions in May of each year with a revised forecast in August.
-This year in May they predicted a 70% chance of there being 13–20 named storms, 7–11 hurricanes of which 3–6 could be major hurricanes.
-This puts their worst case scenario ahead of Colorado State University.
+The National Oceanic and Atmospheric Administration (NOAA) usually put out their first predictions at the end of May each year with a revised forecast in August.
+This year in May they predicted an above average season with a 70% chance of an estimated 11 to 17 named storms, five to nine hurricanes of which between two and four could be major hurricanes.
+This again puts their worst case scenario ahead of Colorado State University.

 Each year a set of names alternating between boys and girls is chosen for all named storms.
 Names are often re-used but the names of particularly damaging hurricanes such as Katrina and Sandy are withdrawn and never used again.